 If you’re a music-lover or budding musician, a set of tough-as-nails headphones is an absolute must.
 You’re going to be taking your sidekick of choice on all sorts of adventures—not all of them electronics-friendly.
 Going to college, on tour, or even just hanging out in a studio is murder on plastic over the long haul.
 That’s why you need to take a look at durable headphones like the Beyerdynamic DT 770 Studio.

-Editor’s note: this review was updated on November 16, 2020, to reflect current SoundGuys formatting.
+Editor’s note: this review was updated on July 26, 2021, to reflect current SoundGuys test data.

 Who should buy the Beyerdynamic DT 770 Studio 80 Ohm?